unoplatform/uno/doc/articles/faq.md

 The target API does not affect the min API.
 You just need to have the API day installed in your android sdk manager.
 The min sdk is specified in the androidmanifest file.

-## Is there a workaround for ScrollViewer.ScrollToVerticalOffset method, since it isn't implemented in Uno?
+## Is there a workaround for ScrollViewer.ScrollToVerticalOffset method, since it isnt implemented in Uno?

 You can use ChangeView instead